You Can but You Shouldn’t

 The better answer is: why would you want to?
 Patent cases are among the most complex types of cases on the market.
 You’ll need to file your case in a Texas federal district court.
 There are many pitfalls in a patent case that you will fall into if you do not hire a competent patent lawyer.
 I hate to use the extreme “always,” but I firmly believe you are almost always going to be better off hiring a patent lawyer instead of trying to prosecute one of these cases on your own.
 Consider hiring a patent lawyer on a contingent fee basis, which means you will not have to pay anything out-of-pocket.
 You’ll only have to give your attorney a percentage if you win.

 If you decide to go forward on your own, below is a brief discussion of a few pitfalls, which you’ll need to be prepared to address.
-[Note: It is impossible to tell you everything you need to know to win a patent infringement case so these are merely some illustrative points to demonstrate why I think it is so important to hire a licensed patent attorney.]

 - Pleadings: Your patent infringement complaint will have to satisfy certain notice requirements to not be dismissed outright pursuant to Federal Rule of Civil Procedure 12(b)(6).
 The Federal Rules used to have an example patent infringement complaint you could go by, but this was abolished in 2015 making this issue a sticky one.
 The general rule is that you need to give the Defendant “fair notice” of your claim so keep this in mind when putting together your complaint.
 You’ll also need to sue in the right venue, which is governed by 28 U.S.C. § 1400(b).
 You can either sue in the state your Defendant is incorporated or you can sue where it has a regular and established place of business and has committed acts of patent infringement.